sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 L1 regularization scale was changed back to 0.001 after around 36.3k steps.
  - To try fixing the evaluation set's accuracy problem.

+L1 regularization scale was changed to 0.0001 again after around 51k steps.
+ - To improve the model accuracy.

 <!-- <img src="https://user-images.githubusercontent.com/94357278/235756373-ce9cc17d-cf09-438e-a118-b3df759a7dc6.jpg" alt="loss" width="500" height="300">

 The graph above show the accuracy.
 The **accuracy** of the **training set** is **98.3 percent**, and **96.9 percent** for **the evaluation set**.